-- Enforce Title 5 of the State Environmental Code: Examine sites, witness perk tests, issues certificates of compliances, and approve plans
+- Enforcement of Title 5 of the State Environmental Code: Examine sites, witness perk tests, issue Certificates of Compliance and approve plans.

-- Involvement with all wells, new septic systems, failures and repairs.
+- Involvement with all new or existing wells and septic systems including failures and repairs.

-- Respond to complaints regarding common housing or rental units, sanitary sewage disposal, hazardous materials/waste and solid waste disposal, air quality noises and nuisances
+- Responding to complaints regarding common housing or rental units, sanitary sewage disposal, hazardous materials/waste and solid waste disposal, air quality noises and general nuisances.

-- Monitor safety of drinking water, receiving reports, acting on reports of unsafe water
+- Monitoring safety of drinking water, receiving reports, acting on reports of unsafe water.

-- Infectious disease reporting, Rabies surveillance and specimen collection, Pandemic response planning
+- Reporting of infectious disease activity, rabies surveillance and specimen collection, pandemic response and related planning.